Completing your application

 You will usually find out by email whether your application is successful from your academic department about 8 to 10 weeks after the application deadline.

-If you're successful, your department’s offer letter will set out the steps you need to take to become a student at the University.
+If you're successful, your department’s certificate of offer will set out the steps you need to take to become a student at the University.
 It will give details of any conditions on your offer and how to respond to your offer, including any deposit required to secure your place.

 For a list of courses that require a deposit, see our Deposits webpage.